voxel51/fiftyone/docs/source/integrations/cvat.rst

         attributes=attributes,
     )

-When you are annotating existing label fields, you can omit some of this information, as FiftyOne can infer the appropriate values to use:
+When you are annotating existing label fields, you can omit some of these parameters from
+:meth:`annotate() <fiftyone.core.collections.SampleCollection.annotate>`, as
+FiftyOne can infer the appropriate values to use:

--   ``label_type``: if omitted, the |Label| type of the field will be used to infer the appropriate value for this field
+-   **label_type**: if omitted, the |Label| type of the field will be used to infer the appropriate value for this parameter
--   ``classes``: if omitted, the class lists from the :meth:`classes <fiftyone.core.dataset.Dataset.classes>` or :meth:`default_classes <fiftyone.core.dataset.Dataset.default_classes>`
+-   **classes**: if omitted, the class lists from the :meth:`classes <fiftyone.core.dataset.Dataset.classes>` or :meth:`default_classes <fiftyone.core.dataset.Dataset.default_classes>`
-    properties of your dataset will be used if available.
-Otherwise, the observed labels on your dataset will be used as a classes list
+    properties of your dataset will be used, if available.
+Otherwise, the observed labels on your dataset will be used to construct a classes list

 Label attributes
 ~~~~~~~~~~~~~~~~

-The ``attributes`` parameter (or key in ``label_schema``) allows you to
+The `attributes` parameter allows you to configure whether
-configure whether :ref:`custom attributes <label-attributes>` beyond the
+:ref:`custom attributes <label-attributes>` beyond the default `label`
-default ``label`` attribute are included in the annotation tasks.
+attribute are included in the annotation tasks.

 When adding new label fields for which you want to include attributes, you must
 use the dictionary syntax demonstrated below to define the schema of each